Last updated: 24 November 2020

 The fifth rakia is the connection between hell and heaven.
 It revives life and helps you find the missing meaning.

 With the fifth rakia, you start to love everyone.
-You wish you could embrace every living thing, to stroke every plant, and to tell people how wonderful life is.
+You wish you could embrace every living thing, stroke every plant, and tell people how wonderful life is.
 Because it really is… after the fifth rakia.

 After it, you discover the most precious thing in life – the joy of being completely free.
 You recall what it’s like to fly, to hover over the clouds, and to see everything from above.

-The Palatable Rakia by Country
+The Mouth-Watering Rakia by Country

 Raki, usually from grapes or plums but occasionally from walnuts and mulberry, is considered a traditional drink in Albania.
 People produce raki mostly at their homes, although the government is trying to limit that.
-In fact, this applies to all countries in this list, without any exception.
+In fact, this applies to all countries on this list, without any exception.

 Another artefact – a piece of pottery from the 14th century – proves the Bulgarian origin of the drink with an inscription of the word rakinja on it.